maxiherzog/uat-plugin/README.md

 * **val** The calculated value of unnecessary-movement calculated with _val(pop, infra)= pop^infra + pop_
 * **pop** The calculated value of movement
-* **infra** The generated values for the surrounding infra structure By specifying a different file extension for the output file to _.geojson_ a .geojson with the given data ready to display with web-frontend APIs(e.g. Leaflet, OpenLayers)
+* **infra** The generated values for the surrounding infra structure By specifying a different file extension for the output file to _.geojson_, a .geojson with the given data ready to display with web-frontend APIs(e.g. Leaflet, OpenLayers)
 ## Built With

 * [Overpass](https://github.com/drolbr/Overpass-API) - The API used to access OSM